appwebtech/Ansible-Automation-App-Deployment/README.md

    * Start application
    * Verify App is running successfully

 ## Playbook

 ### Installation and Deployment

-I will write the playbook play for the installations of node, npm and their dependencies in the droplet.
-I will be aided by the documentation for instance when configuring the installation like [apt](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html), etc.
+I will write the playbook for the installations of node, npm and their dependencies.
+I will be aided by the documentation like for instance in this case of configuring the installation using [apt](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html) package manager.

 ```yaml
 ---